Pettikadai

 Pettikadai Indru Vidumurai (lit.
-Petty shop on holiday today) also simply known as Pettikadai (lit.
-Petty shop) is a 2019 Indian Tamil sports drama film written and directed by Esakki Karvannan.
+Corner shop on holiday today) also simply known as Pettikadai (lit.
+Corner shop) is a 2019 Indian Tamil sports drama film written and directed by Esakki Karvannan.
 The film stars Veera, Samuthirakani, Chandini Tamilarasan and Varsha Bollamma in the lead roles.
 The film released on 22 February 2019 alongside LKG and Kanne Kalaimaane.

 Plot

 A young doctor who comes to a village and finds an online supermarket suppressing small traders and decides to fight back.